gunjangmail/sde-result/README.md

 ```

 ### Explanation / Development Enhancement
-- We can build this application in .NET core which will give flexibility to run the app on any platform.
+- We can build this application in .NET core which will give more flexibility to run the app on any platform.
-- I was not able to use .NET code because of limited development environment and support.
+- I was not able to use .NET code because of the limited development tools & environment availability.

 ## Submission